-Provisioning an Azure VM requires some additional components besides the VM itself, including networking and storage resources.
+Provisioning a virtual machine (VM) in Azure requires some additional components besides the VM itself, including networking and storage resources.
 This article shows best practices for running a Linux VM on Azure.

 Azure offers many different virtual machine sizes.
 For more information, see Sizes for virtual machines in Azure.
 If you are moving an existing workload to Azure, start with the VM size that's the closest match to your on-premises servers.
-Then measure the performance of your actual workload with respect to CPU, memory, and disk input/output operations per second (IOPS), and adjust the size as needed.
-If you require multiple NICs for your VM, be aware that a maximum number of NICs is defined for each VM size.
+Then measure the performance of your actual workload in terms of CPU, memory, and disk input/output operations per second (IOPS), and adjust the size as needed.

 Generally, choose an Azure region that is closest to your internal users or customers.
-However, not all VM sizes are available in all regions.
+Not all VM sizes are available in all regions.
 For more information, see Services by region.
-For a list of the VM sizes available in a specific region, run the following command from the Azure command-line interface (CLI):
+For a list of the VM sizes available in a specific region, run the following command from the Azure CLI:

 az vm list-sizes --location <location>